gouttegd/protege-launcher/README.md

 * `append` to set an arbitrary option (may be repeated as needed);
 * `java_home` to use an alternative Java Runtime Environment.

+For the three memory-related options, the value should be an integer followed by either `K`, `M`, or `G` to indicate a memory amount in kilobytes, megabytes, or gigabytes respectively (lowercase letters can also be used), or `%` to indicate an amount relative to the total memory available on the system.

 Sample `jvm.conf` file:

 ```